chi-initiative/kora-documentation/docs/getting-started/cloud_install.md

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/cloud_install_18_annotated.png" title="">

     Click "Yes" for the warning for "Restart Apache nodes?"
+Wait for the notification indicating that the nodes have been successfully restarted.

-7. Hover on "Application Servers" and click on the icon for "Open in Browser"
+7. Next, hover on "Application Servers" and click on the icon for "Open in Browser"

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/cloud_install_19_annotated.png" title="">